 - Hotel Spa Terra Nostra guests: free entry.

-It’s also advisable to book flights and accommodation in advance to get more deals and better value for money, taking into account your tastes.
+It’s also advisable to book flights and accommodations in advance to secure more deals and better value for money, taking into account your preferences.

-How to Get to the Terra Nostra Botanical Garden
+How to Get to Terra Nostra Botanical Garden

-You can choose to travel by car (own/rented vehicle or taxi), bus or bicycle.
-To reach your destination, you’ll have to travel around 43 kilometres along the EN1-1A.
+Suppose you are traveling from the city of Ponta Delgada to the Terra Nostra Botanical Garden.
+In that case, you will have a variety of transportation options and routes to choose from.
+You can choose to travel by car, bus, or bicycle.
+To reach your destination, you’ll have to travel around 43 kilometers along the EN1-1A.

 Did you know

-Visitors can enjoy the space and swim in the pools, which are normally around 38 °C. These pools are heated by geothermal energy and offer guests an unforgettable and relaxing experience.
+Visitors can enjoy the space and swim in the pools, which are typically maintained at a temperature of around 38 °C. These pools are heated by geothermal energy, offering guests an unforgettable and relaxing experience.

-Located on the island of São Miguel, on the northern shore of Furnas Lake, you’ll find Grená Park and all its charms.
+Located on the island of São Miguel, on the northern shore of Lagoa das Furnas, you’ll find Grená Park and all its charms.
 During your visit to the park, you’ll see an exhibition on the history of the property’s restoration.
+This space, with 18 hectares of forest of “untouchable nature,” is a tourist attraction.
+Here, you can see a watercourse, waterfalls, streams, and various types of trees and animals typical of the region.
+You can also enjoy the view of the ruins of a 1858 manor house in the park.

 Did you know

-The entrance fee is 10 euros per person if you want to visit the park.
+The entrance fee is 10 euros per person for those who wish to visit the park.

-José do Canto Garden is on the south side of Furnas Lake and was planted by the man who gave it its name in 1861, in an arid area affected by the Lagoa Seca volcano, silent since 1630.
+Mata-Jardim José do Canto is on the south side of Lagoa das Furnas and was planted by the man who gave it its name in 1861, in an arid area affected by the Lagoa Seca volcano, which has been silent since 1630.

 Did you know

-The project was designed by Barrillet-Deschamps, a “pop star” of French landscaping who had already signed such hits as the gardens of the Champs-Elysées in Paris (co-author).
+The project was designed by Barrillet-Deschamps, a “pop star” of French landscaping who had already created such notable hits as the gardens of the Champs-Élysées in Paris (co-author).

 The flora at Forest Garden is exceptional.
 Here you can see a vast collection of camellias, planted along the property’s extensive boulevards and in the new Camalieto (they bloom between December and May).
 They coexist with lots of remarkable trees and endemic plants, some indigenous and others from temperate and subtropical regions.

-The Chapel of Our Lady of Victories is the only neo-Gothic style chapel you’ll find in the Azorean archipelago.
-It was built in the 19th century, is located on the south shore of Furnas Lake and is part of the José do Canto Garden.
+Ermida de Nossa Senhora das Vitórias is the only neo-Gothic-style chapel in the Azorean archipelago.
+It was built in the 19th century and is located on the south shore of Lagoa das Furnas, part of the Mata-Jardim José do Canto.

 Did you know

-This imposing work of architecture was inspired by the unrivalled churches of the great European capitals of the time.
+The unrivaled churches of the great European capitals of the time inspired this imposing work of architecture.
 We therefore recommend that you take the opportunity to visit the interior of the church and observe its unmistakable construction.

-It should be noted that the chapel is surrounded by a woodland garden, where you’ll find some statues delicately carved from tree trunks and some information plaques about the local flora.
+It should be noted that the chapel is surrounded by a woodland garden, where you’ll find statues delicately carved from tree trunks and informational plaques about the local flora.

 These rural lodgings offer you a range of natural and historical elements that will make your stay or visit to the place memorable.
 It is currently possible to stay in these beautiful houses during your stay in São Miguel.

-It should be noted that the buildings are part of the Mata-Jardim José do Canto, both located on the south bank of Furnas Lake.
+It should be noted that the buildings are part of the Mata-Jardim José do Canto, both located on the south bank of Lagoa das Furnas.
 In addition to the garden of exceptional botanical diversity, we also find the Furnas Chapel.

 Complementary Information